Thursday, 5 September 2013

 I believe that songs are one of the best learning tools, especially at the early stage.
 With songs, we can successfully teach new words, grammar structures, language functions, pronunciation, etc.

 Unfortunately, the role of songs at the lesson is sometimes underestimated and they are seen as mere 'entertainment' by some teachers, quite many parents and school administration.
-Under this pressure, teachers might reduce the number of songs sung at their lessons to minimum and it would be a terrible mistake smile
+Under this pressure, teachers might reduce the number of songs sung at their lessons to minimum and it would be a terrible mistake

 I think that every good teacher should have a collection of songs to cover as many vocabulary and grammar topics as possible.
 With wide variety of coursebooks and Internet resources available nowadays, it's not a problem.
 Why not collaborate with your colleagues at school and create a 'song library' that any teacher can use?!